Developer Guide

 Running the UI

-In LocalDev, the UI is pre-built and served from the lookout component.
+In LocalDev, the UI is built seperately with mage ui.
 To access it, open http://localhost:8089 in your browser.

 Choosing components to run